 The Code requires that all banks put in place a high-level framework to determine which staff within the firm are classified as Code staff and Material Risk Takers.
 Additional restrictions apply to the remuneration of coded staff.
-A total of 13 senior staff and 3 INEDS have been identified for the financial period.
+A total of 13 senior staff and 2 INEDS have been identified for the financial period.
 Of the 13 senior staff, 1 was classified as a senior executive of the bank and 12 as Material Risk Takers.
 Of this number, 6 are within the Control Functions category.
 All staff that serve on the Executive Management Committee of the Bank fall into one of the above categories and are therefore coded.
-Within the Code Staff group, no individual has either a variable or total remuneration in excess of £500,000 nor does any individual's variable remuneration exceed 33% of the total remuneration.
+Within the code staff group, no individual has either a variable or total remuneration in excess of £500,000. nor does any individual's performance-related variable remuneration exceed 33% of the total remuneration.
 In addition, the variable component of the total remuneration of code staff identified as a Material Risk Takers does not exceed 100% of the fixed component of their total remuneration.

-The average number of staff employed by the Company at 31 December 2020 was 45.
-No staff received performance related awards in 2021 in respect of their service during 2020.
-However, guaranteed retention awards were paid for the period.
-The cost of retention awards paid in respect of the 2020 financial year (excluding associated National Insurance) was £400,000 of which £280,000 was allocated to 7 qualifying Code Staff.
-Total staff employment costs (including variable remuneration) in 2020 were £4,382,505 of which the employment costs of code staff were £1,702,130 (excluding variable remuneration).
+The average number of staff employed by the Company at 31 December 2021 was 47.
+No staff received performance-related awards in 2022 in respect of their service during 2021.
+However, Board-approved retention awards were paid for the period.
+The cost of retention awards paid to 5 qualifying-code staff in 2022 in respect of the 2021 financial year (excluding associated National Insurance) was GBP 163,000.
+Total staff employment costs (including variable remuneration) in 2021 were USD 6,427,000 of which the employment costs of code staff were GBP 1,591,653 (excluding retention remuneration).

 Guaranteed retention awards are not part of the Bank's official strategy, nor does the Bank operate policies which guarantee variable remuneration.
-However, such payments may be approved by the Board to provide for rare and infrequent events.
-A 'Change of Control' decision taken in 2020 precipitated such an event.
+However, such payments may be approved by the Board in the interests of the business to provide for rare and infrequent events.
+A 'Change of Control' decision taken in 2020 and subsequent unforeseen events occurring during 2021 precipitated such an event during 2021.
 There were no severance awards made during the period.